sampsyo/home/_drafts/buildingblocks.md

 title: Back to the Building Blocks' Building Blocks
 ---
 <aside>
 This post is based on a keynote I gave at <a href="https://www.dagstuhl.de/26042/">Dagstuhl Seminar #26042, <i>Trustworthy System Architectures for the Age of Custom Silicon</i></a>.
-Many thanks to the seminar's organizers and to the Dagstuhl staff for a fun and enlightening few days.
+Many thanks to the seminar's organizers and to the Dagstuhl staff for a fun and enlightening workshop.
 </aside>

 If there are hardware engineers who love Verilog, I haven't met them.